 For a Liturgical Psalter, there are three options that I would recommend for consideration:

 1) “The Psalter According to the Seventy,” published by Holy Transfiguration Monastery (also known as “The Boston Psalter”).
 This is far from a perfect translation, but I have found it to be a generally accurate translation, and it has the advantage of matching many of the most commonly used liturgical texts available in English (it is used in all of the publications of St. John of Kronstadt Press, Holy Transfiguration Monastery, and most of those published by Holy Trinity Monastery in Jordanville New York.
-The disadvantage of this text is that the word choice can at times be awkward.
 It is also available in a pocket sized edition.

 2).
 “A Psalter for Prayer,” which is published by Holy Trinity Monastery, Jordanville, New York.
 The translation is based on the Coverdale Psalter, which is what you would find in an older (traditional) edition of the Book of Common Prayer, but is corrected with the Septuagint.
 It also contains a great deal of instructional material and additional prayers found in Slavonic editions of the Psalter, but not in the Boston Psalter or most other editions published in English to date.
 For example, it has prayers at the end of each kathisma, and it has instructions on how to read the Psalter over the dead, with the prayers that are said according to Slavic practice in conjunction with that.
 The quality of the printing is very high… the paper and binding are of similar quality to the Boston Psalter, but the cover looks better, the size is a bit larger, and it has two marker ribbons sewn into the binding.
 The biggest disadvantage is that it presently is not used in very many liturgical texts, but that may change.
 I have found it to be sometimes less precise than the Boston Psalter, when comparing the text to the Greek Septuagint, but I can’t say that this is based on a thorough and detailed review of the entire text.
 This text is also available in a pocket sized edition.